jl33-ai/alpha-big2/README.md

 ### Stage 0: Preparation
 - Absorb Amanda's Repo and create tkinter GUI
+- Create self-recorded explanatory video (And learn how to play the game)

 ### Stage 1: Master the Game Rules
 - **Objective**: Acquire a comprehensive understanding of 'Big2' rules and strategies.